yhirose/cpp-httplib/README.md

 Compression
 -----------

-The server can applie compression to the following MIME type contents:
+The server can apply compression to the following MIME type contents:

   * all text types except text/event-stream
   * image/svg+xml